School of Education

-- Practicum placements will be in mainstream classrooms with an appropriate number of English learners at low and intermediate levels of English proficiency.
+- Practicum placements will be in mainstream classrooms with an appropriate number of English language learners at low levels of English proficiency.

 - Students will do their student teaching in a mainstream classroom (within the appropriate license-specific grade levels) containing the appropriate number of English learners, unless also seeking bilingual/bicultural certification; see below.